Sophomore Guide

 Advisers are here to help you reflect about career possibilities, discover interests, and create a personalized plan.
 If you want to discuss anything in this guide in more detail, make an appointment with a career adviser.

-Peer Career Advisers (PCAs) are students trained to help fellow students with applications, resumes and cover letters, explore opportunities and more.You can schedule an appointment with them in Handshake or find their PCA Pop-ups and Coffee Chats in various locations on campus, including your residential college.
-There are no prerequisites to make an appointment.
+Peer Career Advisers (PCAs) are students trained to help fellow students with applications, resumes and cover letters, explore opportunities and more.You can schedule an appointment with them in Handshake or find their programs in various locations on campus. here are no prerequisites to make an appointment.

 Career advisers